kb-praveen/MAP-MAP-and-G4-Landscape/README.md

 ## ✨ Notes

 - 🔧 The pipeline steps are **modular and well-documented** for ease of adaptation and extension.
-- 📊 Visualization aids such as Mermaid flowcharts and inline comments assist in grasping workflow dependencies.
+- 📊 Visualization aids such as inline comments assist in grasping workflow dependencies.
 - 🤝 Contributions and improvements are welcome to advance this resource further.

 ---